You will need Adobe Flash Player to view this page properly.

 Kids in Transition to School (KITS)

-KITS is a special free program for kids entering kindergarten that is being offered to families in Springfield's Promise neighborhoods served by Maple Elementary School and Two Rivers–Dos Ríos Elementary School, and, new this year, the Riverbend neighborhood.
+KITS is a special free program for kids entering kindergarten that is being offered to families in Springfield's Promise neighborhoods served by Maple Elementary School, Two Rivers–Dos Ríos Elementary School, and Riverbend Elementary School.
 Funding is provided through a collaboration between United Way of Lane County, the Springfield and Bethel school districts and the Oregon Social Learning Center.

 KITS starts with a playgroup that meets twice a week for 8 weeks in July and August.
 Students are taught pre-reading skills and social skills that will help make their transition to school easier.
 After school begins, the groups continue to meet once a week for another 8 weeks in September and October.
 Families can call 541-485-2711 for more information or to sign up.